cps-org/cps/_sources/searching.txt

 It is recommended that tools should also provide a mechanism for specifying the path to a specific CPS which may be used to override the default search, or to provide the location of a package which is not installed to any of the standard search paths.

 When a candidate ``.cps`` file is found, the tool shall inspect the package's `Platform`_.
 If the package's platform does not match the target platform, the tool should ignore the ``.cps`` and continue the search.
 This allows for the installation of packages for different platforms (e.g. 32- and 64-bit builds) on a single machine.
 (Note that it is up to the tool to determine what constitutes a matching platform.)
+Similarly, if the package's version does not satisfy the required version as specified by the user, the tool should continue searching.
+(In both cases, the tool may wish to make note of the incompatible packages, and the reason for rejection.)

 Prefix Determination
 ''''''''''''''''''''